Kalovelo/ihu-survival-lecture-notes/README.md

 # ihu-survival-lecture-notes

-Still searching for the best note taking solution.
-Oh well, markdown exists, git exists, throwing away sheets at the end of the semester is not "eco-friendly", let's share those notes on teacher's notes on github!
+Still searching for the best note taking solution...
+Oh well, markdown exists, git exists, throwing away sheets at the end of each semester is not "eco-friendly", so let's share those notes **on** teacher's notes **on** github!